U.K. Subs

 U.K. Subs are an English punk rock band, among the earliest in the first wave of British punk.
 Formed in 1976, the mainstay of the band has been vocalist Charlie Harper, originally a singer in Britain's R&B scene.
-They were also one of the first hardcore punk bands.
+One of the first hardcore punk bands, elements of rhythm and blues music - including harmonica - also remained an occasional element of their work.

 Career

 1976–1978

 Although the U.K. Subs were part of the original punk movement in England, the band originally started playing as part of the pub rock scene under the name The Marauders.
 In 1976, after seeing a couple of punk rock shows at The Roxy, the band decided to become a punk rock band, changing their name at first to the Subversives but later modifying it to the U.K. Subs.
 The band consisted of founder Charlie Harper, guitarist Nicky Garratt, bassist Paul Slack, and a drummer who went under the name Rory Lyons.
 By the time the band recorded their first single, Pete Davies had replaced Lyons and was the band's regular drummer.

 Their style combined the energy of punk and the rock and roll edge of the then-thriving pub rock scene.
 The band's first six hit singles, including "Stranglehold", "Warhead", "Teenage", and "Tomorrow's Girls", all managed to enter the Top 40 of the UK Singles Chart.
 Their first four albums would also make the U.K. charts.
 However, they never had another single or album make the charts after 1981.

 The first two songs released by the band were on the April 1978, Farewell to the Roxy album.
 The two songs, "I Live in a Car" and "Telephone Numbers," were recorded live at a December 31, 1977 show at The Roxy.
 The U.K. Subs were the first band on the bill at the show that night with Rory Lyons on drums.
 The recording of this show was later released as the album Live Kicks in 1980.

 In 1978, the band released their first single, "CID," on City Records, a UK-based underground label.
 The band played two John Peel sessions in 1978, and a third in June 1979, for BBC Radio 1.
 These sessions were subsequently released together on a single album, Peel Sessions, in 2003.
 Also, in 1978, the band played some opening gigs for The Police.
 In 1979, Julien Temple wrote and directed a short film Punk Can Take It, a parody of wartime documentaries, that consisted mainly of U.K. Subs playing live on stage.
 The film was released theatrically.